A summary of Gunma's recommended ski resorts: Great potential for powder snow and freeriding

 ©BRAVOSKI

-The combination of various types of walls and changing snow conditions ensures that the conditions are never the same, no matter how many times you go.
-You'll never get bored, and you'll find yourself engrossed in playing with the terrain.
-Many of Gunma's ski resorts share the common theme of offering natural ski slopes, and Marunuma is a prime example of this.
+The combination of various types of walls and changing snow conditions means that no two visits are ever the same.
+You'll never get bored and will become engrossed in playing with the terrain.
+Many ski resorts in Gunma share the common feature of offering natural walls to play with, but Marunuma is the epitome of this.

-At an elevation of 2,000m, Marunuma is also renowned for its excellent snow quality.
-On powder days, the entire resort can be accessed efficiently with a single ropeway.
-My goal is to be able to enjoy all 13 runs from top to bottom, taking on a variety of different lines.
+At an altitude of 2,000m, Marunuma is also renowned for its excellent snow quality.
+On powder days, you can efficiently ski around the entire resort with just one ropeway ride.
+It's a place you'll want to visit often, aiming to enjoy all 13 courses from top to bottom in a variety of lines.

 2,000m